Vir0z4/dewin/index.md

 permalink: /
 ---

+<a class="github-button" href="https://dewin.vir0z4.com/downloads/" data-icon="octicon-download" data-size="large" aria-label="Download deWin">Download</a>

-*deWin* is a suite of optimized and debloated Windows ISOs.
-They also potentially offer superior performance compared to standard Windows installations, as some of Microsoft's useless shenanigans that run in the background have been removed.
+*deWin* is a suite of **optimized** and **debloated** Windows ISOs.
+They can offer superior performance compared to standard Windows installations, as some of Microsoft's useless shenanigans that run in the background have been removed.

-*deWin* is also better for privacy.
+*deWin* is also better for **privacy**.
 All telemetry has been disabled.
-Automatic/promoted app installation as well as experimentation have also been disabled.
-Feedback, as well as various "sending Microsoft diagnostic data" have also been disabled.
-OOBE has been modified, it does not force you to use a Microsoft account, and some useless privacy options have been disabled.
-Some other annoying stuff like "Search on Bing" on the search bar has also been disabled.
+Automatic/promoted app installation, Feedback, as well as various "sending Microsoft diagnostic data" have also been disabled.
+OOBE has been modified, it does not force you to use a Microsoft account, and some useless privacy options have been removed.
+Some other things like "Search on Bing" in the search menu have also been disabled.

-***deWin*** **is currently under development, and is expected to be available in autumn of 2022.**
+**For maximum privacy**, please disable "Automatic sample submission" in Windows Defender after installation.

 ### deWin Variants